Weakness in regulatory oversight affecting market efficiency

 To these were added Cable Bahamas (CAB11A), whose 2019 annual report was published on the JSE's website one year late and only after the Observer queried the issue.
 The report was available on Cable Bahamas's website along with every other report.
 The difficulty with such practices is that some shareholders would be privy to the information about a company while the rest of the investing public would be left in the dark.
 The JSE is the primary source of public disclosures for many, since many companies do not have websites nor do they publish such information otherwise.

 The Jamaica Observer reached out on Friday, May 29, 2020 to RMOD about AMG's missing second-quarter report.
-The relevant JSE rule was highlighted, with the note that they could have been suspended for being 45 days late in the publication of their second quarterly results.
+The relevant JSE rule was highlighted, with the note that the company could have been suspended for being 45 days late in the publication of its second quarterly results.

-Five months later, the same issue arose with AMG's unaudited fourth-quarter results not being published 45 days after the end of its financial year, leading one to assume that they were filing their audited financials in 60 days.
+Five months later, the same issue arose with AMG's unaudited fourth-quarter results not being published 45 days after the end of its financial year, leading one to assume that the company was filing its audited financials in 60 days.
 AMG's financial year ends on August 31 each year.
 It should publish unaudited fourth-quarter results by mid-October or failing to do so, publish final audited results by the end of October, which would be 60 days after the end of its financial year.

 The JSE is also making errors on company dividends, insider trades and even publications.